ellielle/gw2-wiki-dark/README.md

 # Building

-To build the extension for yourself, do the following:
+To build the extension for yourself:

 1. Clone the repository using git: `git clone https://github.com/ellielle/gw2-wiki-dark.git`

     - If you are new to or unfamiliar with git, reference GitHub's article on [cloning a repository](https://help.github.com/en/articles/cloning-a-repository).

 2. Run `pnpm install` to install the Node packages.
-    - If you don't have `pnpm`, you can run `npm i -g pnpm` to install the package manager.
-If you don't have `npm`, reference [Node Version Manager's installtion section](https://github.com/nvm-sh/nvm#installing-and-updating), the recommended way to install Node.js and npm.
+    - If you don't have `pnpm`, [you can install it](https://pnpm.io/installation) a number of ways.

-3. Run `pnpm dev` to build extension and watch for changes in code to rebuild it.
-The extension will need to be refreshed/reinstalled for changes to be reflected in the browser.
+3. Run `pnpm build`, or `pnpm build:firefox`, to build the extension.
+The extension will need to be refreshed for changes to be reflected in the browser.
+Alternatively, you can run `pnpm dev` or `pnpm dev:firefox` to build the extension, and then have the dev server watch for changes in code to rebuild it.

-4. To test the built extension, you will need either Chrome or [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/).
+4. To test the built extension:

     - Chrome:
       1. Go to ```chrome://extensions``` in your browser.
 In the top right, enable Developer Mode, and click "Load Unpacked Extension".
       2. Select the `extension` folder in the root project directory.

     - Firefox:
-      1. Run `build:firefox` and then `pack:zip`.
+      1. Run `pack:xpi` to create `gw2-wiki-dark.xpi`.
       2. Go to `about:config` and set `xpinstall.signatures.required` to false.
-      3. Go to `about:addons`, click the cog in the upper right of the section.
-Click `Install Add-on From File` and select `gw2-wiki-dark.zip`.
+      3. Go to `about:debugging#/runtime/this-firefox`, click the `Load Temporary Add-On` in the upper right of the section.
+Select `gw2-wiki-dark.xpi`.

 > If using WSL2, see their [documentation on WSL2 with GUI apps](https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps).

-5. To build the extension for yourself:

-    1. Run one of the following build commands depending on your desired browser.
-The build will be in the `extension` folder.
-        - `pnpm build` to build for Chromium.
-        - `pnpm build:firefox` to build for Firefox.

-    2. You can zip the extension folder yourself, or use one of the `pack` commands for the format you need.
-        - `pnpm pack:zip` creates a standard zip file.
-        - `pnpm pack:xpi` creates a Firefox-specific archive file.
-        - `pnpm pack:crx` creates a Chrome-specific archive file.

 > Note: Addons for Firefox need to be signed by Mozilla.
 You can sign it for self-distribution or adding to AMO [on their submission site](https://addons.mozilla.org/en-US/developers/addon/submit/distribution).